Do Spiders Eat Woodlice?

 Do Spiders Eat Woodlice?
 When it comes to a spider’s diet, you might think that it’s just as simple as scrounging for any food and eating whatever they can get their legs on in order to stay alive.
 However, the truth is much more complicated than that.

-In fact, most people think of them as having a mostly insect-based diet, but spiders actually feed on a wide range of diverse meals!
-From plants and small animals to other spiders and even fish depending on the type of spider!
+In fact, most people think spiders have a mostly insect-based diet, but spiders actually feed on a wide range of diverse meals!
+Depending on the type of spider, they consume plants, small animals, other spiders, and even fish!

 But, what about tiny bugs like woodlice?
 Would a spider eat one?
 And most importantly, will it benefit them health-wise?

-There was actually a study performed in 2003 on the woodlouse spider, and they found that woodlice make up 97% of this spider’s diet.
+Researchers actually performed a study on the woodlouse spider in 2003, and they found that woodlice make up 97% of this spider’s diet.

 Are There Any Other Spiders That Eat Woodlice?